-- 3.1 The CBSE undertakes active campaign against chemical fertilisers & pesticides through promotion/ support for organic agriculture - 3.2 The CBSE's loan facility is geared to promote organic agriculture.
-Lower interest for borrowers who shift to organic farming.
-Higher interest for those who use chemical fertilisers & pesticides. - 3.3 Use of waste materials available locally (animal manure, farm wastes, etc) as raw materials for production of organic fertiliser. - 3.4 Conduct of seminars on environmental conservation in partnership with governmental agencies & environmentalist NGOs
+3.1 The CE undertakes active campaign against chemical fertilisers & pesticides through promotion of and support for organic agriculture

+3.2 The CE's loan facility is geared to promote organic agriculture.
+Lower interest is offered to borrowers who shift to organic farming and who use loan for the purchase of organic fertiliser/pesticide.
+Higher interest for those who use chemical fertilisers & pesticides.

+3.3 Use of waste materials available locally (animal manure, farm wastes, etc) as raw materials for production of organic fertiliser, sourced largely from organic farmers and livestock raisers.

+3,4 Conduct of seminars on environmental conservation in partnership with governmental agencies & environmentalist NGOs